openstack-infra/zuul-jobs/roles/emit-ara-html/README.rst

    Whether to compress the ARA HTML output or not.
    Defaults to ``true``.

+.. zuul:rolevar:: ara_save_database

+   Whether the ARA sqlite database should be saved as part of the logs.
+   Defaults to ``false``.

 .. tip::
    Make sure the web server is configured to set the required mimetypes_ in order to serve gzipped content properly.